-Emerging Risks: UK Corporate Governance Code Compliance and Performance
+Emerging Risks: UK Corporate Governance Code Compliance and Board Performance Improvement

 The UK Corporate Governance Code now requires that company boards “should [annually] carry out a robust assessment of the company’s emerging risks...including procedures in place to identify and manage them."
 This echoes previous guidance by the Financial Reporting Council, that "boards need to focus especially on those risks capable of undermining the strategy or long-term viability of the company, or damaging its reputation.”